Farry-Zhang/minigame/README.md

 # Overview
 Hello guys,This is a little game I created for my bro.
 Its about a little boy jumping through some obstacles.

-I use Unity hub and Visual Studio.
+I used Unity hub and Visual Studio with C#.
+Every time the player press the space botton, the figure can jump higher.
+If u do nothing, the figure will drop with a certain velocity.
+And Your goal is to control the figure to hide from the obstacles(pipes in my game).
+And I also make a points system.
+For obstacles you hided, u can get one point.
+The higher scores, the better you!

 It's an amazing creating experience.
 But because of the shortage of my computer storage, I have to delete the unity hub.
 So I upload my codes here for memories.

 Its some screenshots of the game.You can see my handsome bro hahahahaha:)